All visitors to Canada must:

 + U.S. citizens are exempt from the eTA requirement.
 Click here to discover if you are required to apply for an eTA.

-** Further information on temporary resident visas may be found on the IRCC’s website.
+** Further information regarding visa requirements may be found on the IRCC’s website.

 Vancouver International Airport (YVR) is consistently rated one of the best airports in North America.
 There are more than a dozen international flights in and out of YVR every day, with 22 bound for the United States.
 View a list of airlines that serve the airport, and view a list of flight times to Vancouver from cities around the world.